cekvenich/SNX/README.md

 # Java SNX

-( pronounced Snax)
+( pronounced Snax, original idea is Spark Next)

-Next version of Spark, Spring, Akka, etc.
+Next version of Spark, Spring, Akka, etc. is simpler, faster, easier.

+With Scala and Java libs.